-These strategies facilitate a shift to walking and biking as a viable mode for trips by providing new sidewalks and bicycle lanes, improved facilities near transit stations, bike sharing, and exclusive non-motorized rights of way.
-Benefits include decreasing single-occupancy vehicle trips, VMT, and improving regional air quality.
+These strategies facilitate a shift to walking and biking as a viable mode for trips by providing new sidewalks and bicycle lanes, improved facilities near transit stations, bike sharing, and exclusive nonmotorized rights of way (streets dedicated to non-motorized traffic only).
+Benefits include decreasing single-occupancy vehicle trips, VMT, and improving regional air quality, decreasing single occupant trips, and increasing multimodal travel.
 Costs of these strategies tend to be low to moderate and work well when grouped with transit and other strategies as part of Complete Streets improvement.

-Bicycle a nd Pedestrian Strategies Approach Move People and Goods Efficiently Strengthen Regional Economy
+Bicycle and Pedestrian Strategies Approach

-Facility New sidewalks and bike lanes 1 Х
+Facility New sidewalks 1

+New Bike lanes 1

-Bike/Ped facility near bus stop 1 X х
+Bike/Ped facility near bus stop 1

+Accessibility Improvements 1

-Safety / Accessibility improvements 1 Х
+Safety Context appropriate travel speeds 1

+Complete Streets design standards 1

+Pedestrian Scale Lighting 1

-Exclusive right of way / Open street 1 Х
+Exclusive right of way / Open street 1

-Services Bike share 1 Х
+Services Bike share 1

-Education Bike safety training 1 Х
+Education Bike safety training 1

-Roadway/Mobility (Non-ITS) Strategies
+Roadway/Mobility (Non-ITS)

 These strategies are designed to help improve system operations and relieve bottlenecks on existing facilities through non-capacity adding improvements.
 This includes access management improvements (limiting the number of curb cuts), turning restrictions at key intersections, and adoption of a Complete Streets policy.
 These strategies range in cost from low to high based on the type and complexity of strategy implemented.
-They may be grouped with improved signage and ITS/operations strategies for additional benefits.
+They may be grouped with improved signage and ITS/operations strategies for additional benefits especially when in alignment with the latest ASHTO standards and TxDOT's new call for Vision Zero.

-Roadw ay / Mobility Strategies Approach Move People and Goods Efficiently Strengthen Regional Economy
+Roadway / Mobility Strategies Approach

-Design Guidelines Access management 1 Х
+Design Guidelines Access management 1

-Restricting turns 1 Х
+Restricting turns 1

 Convert to one-way 1

 Road signage improvement 1

-Road diet 1
+Roadway diet, right-sizing or reallocation 1

 Grade separation (no added capacity) 1

 Acceleration/Deceleration lanes 1

+Intersection improvements, pedestrian islands 1,2

-Complete Streets policy 1,2 Х Х
+Complete Streets policy 1,2